 The Office of Global Perspectives & International Initiatives (GPII) will host award-winning Washington Post foreign affairs columnist and best-selling novelist David Ignatius during his visit to UCF on Nov.
 18. Ignatius will be the keynote speaker at the 12th Annual International Education Week Breakfast, which is cohosted by GPII and UCF Global.
 Ignatius will be […]

-The UCF India Center, in conjunction with the Interdisciplinary Studies Program (Diversity Studies), the College of Undergraduate Studies and the Asian Cultural Association (ACA), was pleased to host the opening film of the ACA’s 25th Annual South Asian Film Festival.
-The film, Girija: A Life Time in Music, explores the career of renowned vocalist Girija […]
+The UCF India Center, in conjunction with the Interdisciplinary Studies Program (Diversity Studies), and the Asian Cultural Association (ACA), was pleased to host the opening film of the ACA’s 25th Annual South Asian Film Festival.
+The film, Girija: A Life Time in Music, explores the career of renowned vocalist Girija Devi and her life in […]

 The India Center welcomes Seema Shekhawat, Ph.D., as a Fellow.
 Shekhawat is a social scientist with a Ph.D. in Political Science from the University of Jammu in India.
 Her doctoral work focused on the intersection of gender, conflict and displacement in Kashmir.
 Her research and teaching interests include conflict, peace and gender, and […]